tensorwerk/hangar-py/docs/design.rst

-Because the raw commit hash logs can be quite dense to parse, a graphical logging utility is encluded as part of the repository.
+Because the raw commit hash logs can be quite dense to parse, a graphical logging utility is included as part of the repository.
 Running the `Repository.log()` method will pretty print a graph representation of the commit
 history: